MaggieMou/planned_projects/README.md

 start actually listening to what you are doing, this feature can be disabled if you are a boring person.

-## Coming Soon: NON_LINEAR_FILTERS - bunch of non-linear filters for testing purposes
+## ~~Coming Soon: NON_LINEAR_FILTERS - bunch of non-linear filters for testing purposes~~ CANCELLED: other similar products will replace it
 This is another "meta-plugin" like HYSERESIS.
 Not really a finished product, but a showcase of some of the technology that I am developing for the purpose of building larger plugins in the future.